jhansolo33/Amazon_Vine_Analysis/README.md

 • One of S3's perks is its fine-grained control over files.
 Each file or bucket can have different read and write permissions, which helps regulate what can be done with each file.

-• S3 is also very scalable—you are not limited to the memory of one computer.
+• S3 is also scalable: A person is not limited to the memory of one computer.
 As data flows in, more and more can be stored, as opposed to a local computer that is limited by available memory.
 Additionally, it offers availability—several team members can access massive amounts of data from one central location.

 ###  Process
 Extract